sangkips/loan-api/README.md

 ## Running Django Application

-To run dajngo-related commands use the following
+To run Django-related commands use the following

 ### Make Migrations